Colon Cleanse

 But, according to Centers for Disease Control (CDC), all participants in their study entitled, National Report on Human Exposure to Environmental Chemicals, toxic chemicals were present in the blood of all participants of the study.
 What does this have to do with a colon cleanse, you may ask?

 Bile is a body fluid that travels mainly through lymphatic vessels, liver and gallbladder.
-It has many different metabolic functions, however, we are only concerned with the fact that your body helps remove these toxins with the help of bile.
+It has many different metabolic functions, however, we are only concerned with is that bile helps remove toxins and waste.

 While the process is long and involved, we can break it down to a general outline.
-Your body takes some metabolic toxins to your liver.
-Bile should pick it up here and transport them to the gallbladder then the small intestine to the large intestine (colon) and then out.
+Certain metabolic toxins are transported to your liver, where they are then picked up by bile, sent to the gallbladder and then the small intestine for removal.

-When any of these organs are overworked, your body can store these same toxins in adipose tissue (fat).
-If your small intestine is not moving the chyme (semi-digested food) through your digestive tract efficiently, a buildup can begin here - and thus your entire system may become sluggish.
+If your small intestine is not moving the chyme (semi-digested food) through your digestive tract efficiently, a buildup of waste may begin - and thus your entire system may become sluggish.

 Signs You Need a Colon Cleanse

-Here are some of the sigsn that your body may be storing waste and toxins instead of moving them out or detoxing them efficiently;
+Here are some of the signs that your body may be storing waste and toxins instead of moving them out or detoxing them efficiently;

 • Weight Gain